Skip course categories

 Skip available courses

-This course is designed to provide students with the core skills necessary to sustain life, and prevent further injury at the scene of an emergency until more advanced help arrives.
+This course is designed to provide students with the core skills necessary to sustain life and prevent further injury at the scene of an emergency until more advanced help arrives.
 The MFR (EMR) course covers basic safety at the scene of an emergency, fundamentals of patient assessment, basic airway control methods, emergency splinting and hemorrhage control and other specialty topics.
-Cost of this course is $150.00 per student and class will be held at the Kingston Fire Department, 3577 Pine St, Kingston, MI on Tuesdays and Thursdays from 6:00 pm - 10:00 pm.

 Upon successful completion of this course, the student will be eligible to take the National Registry MFR (EMR) exam.
 Students who successfully complete this course and pass the National Registry exam will meet MDHHS requirements to apply for an MFR (EMR) license.